Hi,

 Contact

-For press inquiries, consulting requests, requests for PhD supervision, or other collaboration proposals, please use the contact form or the contact information below.
+For legal consulting requests, requests for PhD supervision, press inquiries, or other collaboration proposals, please use the contact form.